turtle2007/ff/_posts/2018-12-21-Crossmodal-Paradox.md

 <h5>Keywords</h5>
 Crossmodal correspondences, Crossmodal Congruency, Perception, Sensorimotor response, Cognitive priming

+This page discusses my research relating to Crossmodal Correspondences: perceptual associations between sensory modalities.
+I am interested in the way we can exploit these correspondences to support user experience, efficiency and safety.
+Can crossmodal perception be enhanced by cognitive priming?
+How do crossmodal contradictions affect the integration of information?.
+You can read the preprinting paper [here]({{site.baseurl}}/assets/files/JMUI_accepted.pdf).

 ## Research Background

 In the field of human-automation interaction, the question of how to improve operational efficiency and safety, especially in the time-sensitive and/or safety-critical settings, has always been in the central discussion.